protocol/research-website/content/posts/202104-snarkpack/index.md

 Multiple solutions have been developed to face this challenge with respect to SNARKs.
 The most recent and efficient is based on the notion of **proof carrying data**, which enables fully recursive proof system: one proof can verify another proof and the level of recursion is infinite.
 This is the approach that the [Mina protocol](https://minaprotocol.com) and [Halo2](https://github.com/zcash/halo2) (from Zcash) are currently pursuing.
 Unfortunately, this approach requires a complete new proof system which is incompatible with the current Groth16 proof system.
 Ideally, we'd like to be able to scale the current proofs that we have now in production.

-Fortunately, a [result](https://eprint.iacr.org/2019/1177) that came out in 2019 from Bunz, Maller,  Mishra ,  Tyagi, and Vesely showed a rather elegant solution to **aggregate Groth16 proofs** together, yielding a logarithmic-sized proof and not requiring any change in the proof system itself!
+Fortunately, a [result](https://eprint.iacr.org/2019/1177) that came out in 2019 from Bünz, Maller,  Mishra , Tyagi, and Vesely showed a rather elegant solution to **aggregate Groth16 proofs** together, yielding a logarithmic-sized proof and not requiring any change in the proof system itself!
 In other words, one can aggregate current proofs and bring scalability to the current systems without drastic changes!

 After discovering this paper, we started looking to see if it could be applied to Filecoin.
 We were really excited about the potential scalability it could bring.